lightning-uq-box/experiments/README.md

 To run experiments on your machine, you need to make the following changes:

 In `dataset.yaml` files, adapt the `root` argument to your preferred local directory.
-Dataset will automatically be downloaded when running the script for the first time.
+Dataset download instructions are given in each respective directory.
 ```yaml
 datamodule:
   root: "Change the root directory to one where data should be downloaded to"